MuffinTrap/mtek-gdl/README.md

 This is now version 0.100.0-muffintrap

 ### Future plans
-1. Add support for reading glTF scenes: assimp or tinygltf
+1. Add support for reading glTF scenes with tinygltf
-2. Add Gnu Rocket integration for syncing
+2. Add Rocket integration for syncing
+3. Add glm and useful math and lerp functions
+4. Add a simpler to use 3D functions

 This file was changed for version 0.100.0-muffintrap by muffintrap to add explanation of the fork.
 Original contents of README.md are below: